webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

 - **Selecting Primary Keys**
   - stable: value should not change.
-  - simple: easy to type and store.
+  - **simple**: easy to type and store.
   - meaningless: no descriptive information.
-- **strong table**
-  - A strong entity becomes a strong table.
-The primary key must be unique and non-NULL, and should be stable, simple, and meaningless.
-Single-column primary keys are best, but if no such column exists, a composite primary key may have the required properties.
 - **artificial key**
   - An artificial key is a single-column primary **key created by the database designer** when no suitable single-column or composite primary key exists.
-- **subtype table**
-  - A subtype entity becomes a subtype table .
-- **weak table**
-  - A weak entity becomes a weak table.
-Primary key is composite
+  - Usually artificial key values are integers, generated automatically by the database as new rows are inserted to the table. **Artificial keys are stable, simple, and meaningless**.

 ## 4.10 First, second, and third normal form

-- **depends on**
-  - **Column A depends on column B** means each B value is related to at most one A value.
 - **functional dependence**
   - **Dependence of one column on another** is called functional dependence.
   - e.g.